japgolly/scalajs-react/extra/ROUTER2.md

 ### Conditional routes

 When you have a `Rule`, you can call `addCondition` on it to evaluate a condition every time it is used.
-When the condition is met (`true`), the route is usable; when unmet, a fallback behaviour can be actioned or it can continue as if the rule didn't exist.
+When the condition is met, the route is usable; when unmet, a fallback behaviour can be actioned or the router can continue processing other rules as if the conditional one didn't exist.

 ```scala
 /**